MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 ### Creating a cache to maintain a collection of MotionController instances and their states

-Start by instantiating a MotionControllerWatcher and registering handlers for its *MotionControllerAdded* and *MotionControllerRemoved* events, which keeps a cache of available MotionController instances.
+Start by instantiating a MotionControllerWatcher and registering handlers for its *MotionControllerAdded* and *MotionControllerRemoved* events to keep a cache of available MotionController instances.
 This cache should be a MonoBehavior attached to a GameObject as demonstrated in the following code:

 ```csharp
 public class MotionControllerStateCache : MonoBehaviour